roocs/roocs-utils/README.rst

 The data catalog is created using a databse backend to store the results of the scans, from which the csv and YAML files will be created.
 For this a posgresql database is required.
 Once you have a database, you need to export an environemnt variable called $ABCUNIT_DB_SETTINGS:

-Note to use the catalog maker, you will need to install the extra requirements via pip: ``pip install -e ".[catalog]"``
+Note to use the catalog maker, you will need to install the extra requirements via pip: ``pip install roocs-utils[catalog]``

 .. code-block::